 Do you sit in front of a fan or air conditioning system?
 That may feel great, but it can also contribute to dryer and less comfortable eyes.

 To give your eyes some temporary relief, keep artificial tears on hand.
-If your eyes still feel dry or uncomfortable, contact Bandon and Coquille Vision Center.
+If your eyes still feel dry or uncomfortable, contact Bandon & Coquille Vision Center and Eye Center of Gold Beach.

 If You Love the Sun, Read This